 Metropolitan State's Dr. Nancy J. Black was named the 1998 Minnesota Professor of the Year.

-Served four decades
+Served five decades

 Metropolitan State approaches its fiftieth anniversary of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.

 The university's 49,041 (as of December 2020) alumni include leaders in business, finance, health care and public service.
 They offer clear evidence of the opportunity and quality of educational programming provided by the university.